Dr Nuno Ferreira

 Metal Trafficking in Terrestrial Isopods

 At the moment, I am developing studies with terrestrial isopods in order to identify the mechanisms (either by protein transporters or by specialized metal handling hepatopancreas’ cells) that these organisms have developed to survive in highly contaminated metal sites.
-In association with it I am collecting information regarding this neglected taxon that can be used to exploit these organism as metallomic models, to inform policy maker regarding the effects of nanoparticles and even to establish the bases for research related with metal diseases.
+In association with it, I'm collecting information regarding this neglected taxon that can be used to exploit these organisms as metallomic models, to inform policymaker regarding the effects of nanoparticles and even to establish the bases for research related with metal diseases.